frontend/toolbox/assets/components/doc/tasks.md

 ## Styleguide

-It build your styleguide and the specific stylesheets and/or scripts.
+This builds your styleguide and the specific stylesheets and/or scripts.

 ````bash
 $ gulp styleguide